 - This medicine may interfere with vaccines.
 Ask your doctor before you get a flu shot or any other vaccines.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have active tuberculosis (TB) or a history of TB.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have an infection, active tuberculosis (TB) or a history of TB or any infection.

 - You will need to have a skin test for tuberculosis (TB) before you start this medicine.
 Tell your doctor if you or anyone in your home has ever had a positive TB skin test or has been exposed to TB.